PrimaveraDeveloper/lithium/dir/rose/specs/rat-spec-1.0.md

 `ConfigSubMultiReader`

+Implements the `ReaderBase`.
 The parameters that can be configured, are the ones that follow:

 |Parameter | Value | Description |
 | :--------|:------| :-----------|